| Nevada

 average since 1970 and is projected to lead the nation in enrollment

-* Nearly 17% of students are English language learners.
+growth for the next decade.* Nearly 17% of students are English language learners.

 * Nevada ranks 47th in the nation for high school graduation rates.